 We provide shore-based classroom courses to Yachtmaster™ Offshore level and also offer the International Certificate for Operators of Pleasure Craft (also knows as the International Certificate of Competence or ICC).
 We also offer the very popular RYA Essential Navigation and Seamanship course and many other short courses.

-We organise training on demand, so to get in touch to discuss when you would like to take a course, logged in members can contact our chief instructor here: [Please log in to access this link], otherwise please email [email protected].
+We organise training on demand, so to get in touch to discuss when you would like to take a course, logged in members can contact our chief instructor here: [Please log in to access this link], otherwise please email [email protected] or fill in the form below.

 We regularly update our training schedule, so please check back – the most up to date schedule is always listed at the bottom of this page and on the events page.